DIAGNijmegen/website-content/content/pages/vacancies/ai-for-adhesions.md

 that form between structures and organs in the abdomen.
 Medical consumption in these patients is high, 70% is under treatment of a gastroenterologist and one in three is permanently taking pain suppressing medication.
+Adhesions can be detected both invasively and non-invasively.
+Invasive diagnosis is controversial, because it can cause the formation of new adhesions.
+Non-invasively, adhesions are detected with either ultrasound or cine MRI.
+Ultrasound works well, but can only detect adhesions attached to the front abdominal wall.
+Cine MRI, on the other hand, can detect adhesions in the entire abdomen.
-A recently developed imaging technique, cine MRI, can detect and localize these adhesions.
-This type of imaging can be used to make treatment decisions.
-Cine MRI is not widely used yet, because radiological reading is time-consuming and expertise-dependent.
+This type of imaging is used in the Radboudumc to make treatment decisions for patients with chronic abdominal pain.
+It helps doctors decide whether a patient should be treated conservatively with medication, or more progressively with surgery.
+Cine MRI is not widely used in other hospitals yet, because radiological reading is time-consuming and expertise-dependent.

+Automatic detection algorithms for adhesion detection can reduce the learning curve for new readers and reduce variability among radiologists.
+By helping
+radiologists interpret the images, the algorithm may reduce the number of false positives and negatives.
+False positives can result in unnecessary surgery, whereas false negatives can block surgery for patients who may actually be helped by it.

+The gif below gives an impression of the type of data the student will be working with.

 ![Adhesion example]({{ IMGURL }}/images/projects/ai4adhesion-example.gif)